Chat streams

 The Clojurians Zulip

-Most of our communication takes place in specific streams at the Clojurians Zulip chat.
+Most of our communication takes place in specific streams (also called channels) at the Clojurians Zulip chat.

 Small task groups often create ad-hoc streams for their task, but a lot of the communitcation takes place in more popular, long-living streams (examples below).